Berrook

-Berrook is a locality situated in remote north-west Victoria in the Sunraysia region.
+Berrook is a locality situated in remote north-west Victoria in the Millewa region.
 The place by road, about 8 kilometres east from Peebinga South Australia and only about 3 kilometres from the South Australian Border.
-It can be found by following the Panitya- Berrook unsealed road north for 30 kilometres from Sunset.
-It is in the local government area of the Rural City of Mildura.
+It can be found by following the Panitya-Berrook unsealed road north for 30 kilometres from Sunset.
+It is in the local government area of Mildura.

 Berrook is near the south-west areas of the Murray-Sunset National Park.

 Berrook Post Office opened on 18 February 1929 and closed in 1935.